 Choose your suppliers carefully

-So, whilst packaging may not be the first thing that jumps into your head when pondering your ‘go green’ business options, it can make a big difference – to your business, to your community, and to global sustainability. ,____________
+So, while sustainable packaging may not be the first thing that jumps into your head when pondering your ‘go green’ business options, it can make a big difference – to your business, to your community, and to global sustainability.

 About the Author